awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 ## Authentication logout and session timeout<a name="authentication-logout-timeout"></a>

 When an application needs to log out an authenticated user, it should set the expiration time of the authentication session cookie to \-1 and redirect the client to the IdP logout endpoint \(if the IdP supports one\)\.
 To prevent users from reusing a deleted cookie, we recommend that you configure as short an expiration time for the access token as is reasonable\.
-If a client provides a load balancer with an authorization session cookie that has an expired access token with a non\-NULL refresh token, the load balancer contacts the IdP to determine whether the user is still logged in\.
+If a client provides a load balancer with a session cookie that has an expired access token with a non\-NULL refresh token, the load balancer contacts the IdP to determine whether the user is still logged in\.

 The refresh token and the session timeout work together as follows:
 + If the session timeout is shorter than the access token expiration, the load balancer honors the session timeout\.
 If the user has an active session with the IdP, the user might not be prompted to log in again\.
 Otherwise, the user is redirected to log in\.